okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 ### OAuth 2.0 service app authentication setup

-If your use cases requires access to a limited of number Okta endpoints as a service or daemon without user context, use the Client Credentials grant flow with an OAuth 2.0 service app.
+If your use case requires access to a limited number of Okta endpoints as a service or daemon without user context, use the Client Credentials grant flow with an OAuth 2.0 service app.
 The Client Credentials grant flow is the only grant flow supported with the OAuth 2.0 service app when you want to mint access tokens that contain Okta scopes.

 See the following tasks to set up your Okta org for API authentication for a service app.